 Simon was brought up in Suffolk, backing on to what is now Camps Heath reserve.
 He worked as Managing Consulting Partner at PwC for 30 years and is now a freelance consultant and farmer with Red Poll cattle, Suffolk sheep and two Large Black pigs at a farm near Blythburgh that he and his wife have been creating /restoring for nearly 30 years.
 The farm is in HLS and is a haven for wildlife in the Blyth Valley.
 He is a long time SWT member and keen to contribute to how the Trust can make a positive and sustainable contribution to wildlife and the environment in the whole of Suffolk.
 Enjoys being Chairman of two charitable Trusts - one giving advice on how technology can help the young disabled, the other provides flats and support for young London (age 17-24 ) homeless to help them find stability and work.

 Anna has a Master’s degree in Conservation from University College London, and a research Masters in Evolutionary Biology and Ecology from Montpellier University reflecting her dedication to understanding the natural world and helping to protect wildlife and the natural environments that enable us all to thrive.
-Anna worked for over ten years at the Royal Botanic Gardens, Kew.
-She managed the Digital Collections Unit leading a programme of work harnessing digital imaging and information technology to transform global access to one of the world’s most outstanding herbarium collections and the information contained within it.
-Anna has subsequently worked for the Zoological Society of London, supporting conservation projects primarily in the Thames catchment area and adding to previous experience in practical field conservation and ecological research in the UK and further afield.
+Anna previously worked at the Royal Botanic Gardens, Kew where she managed the Digital Collections Unit and Kew’s key partnership role in several international projects aimed at increasing access to the valuable information contained within preserved plant collections.

 The Lord Tollemache (Patron)